MicrosoftDocs/azure-reference-other/stream-analytics-docs/unicode-azure-stream-analytics.md

 # UNICODE (Azure Stream Analytics)

-Returns the integer value, as defined by the Unicode standard, for the first character of the input expression (UTF-8).
+Returns the integer value, as defined by the Unicode standard, for the first character of the input expression.

 ## Syntax